 The film and trailer both contain warnings.
 If either were to be screened at a cinema, they would carry a 15 certificate.

 How will the film be rolled out?

-This is to enable schools in Leicester, Leicestershire and Rutland to show the film to schoolchildren first, as part of planned lessons.
-Schools are being provided with the film as part of a resource pack which includes suggested lesson plans, fact sheets and supporting material and information.
+This was to enable schools in Leicester, Leicestershire and Rutland to show the film to schoolchildren first, as part of planned lessons.
+Schools have been provided with the film as part of a resource pack which includes suggested lesson plans, fact sheets and supporting material and information.

-The lesson plans are designed to be delivered to secondary school pupils and the resource packs have been developed with the support of the Breck Foundation and with national PSHE input.
+The lesson plans are designed to be delivered to secondary school pupils and the resource packs have been developed with the support of the Breck Foundation.

 What can I do to help?

 It is important children know how to be safe and smart online and take sensible precautions.

 Make online safety an ongoing conversation.
 If you are a parent, carer, older sibling, or work with children, let them know they can come to you if something they don’t like happens online - whatever that is.

 Talk regularly about how they use technology, and find out what their digital life is like, including what their favorite sites and services are and also how being online makes them feel.